Home » One Pot » No Rice Jambalaya

 Shrimp and sausage jambalaya without rice in a large cast iron skillet, ready to serve.

-Before the nay-sayers brandish their knives, let me say up front that I know this is not a traditional jambalaya – and I debated even sharing the recipe for that exact reason!
-But it is a delicious and flexible way to enjoy the classic Cajun dish, even if you or some of your diners prefer not to have so much rice.
+Before the nay-sayers brandish their knives, let me say up front that I know this is not a traditional jambalaya—and I debated even sharing the recipe for that exact reason!
+But it is a delicious and flexible way to enjoy the classic Cajun dish, even if you or some of those you are feeding prefer to avoid rice.

-This is a shrimp and sausage jambalaya prepared very quickly in a cast iron skillet with a savory tomato-based sauce, without any rice mixed in.
+This shrimp and sausage jambalaya comes together very quickly in a cast iron skillet with a savory tomato-based sauce with no rice mixed in.
 This means that the jambalaya cooks more quickly, and as an additional bonus, keeps very well without changing in texture as the rice continues to absorb the sauce.

 Ingredient Notes